 WHY IS USAID/OTI IN CENTRAL AMERICA

-Persistent instability and insecurity in Central America have a significant and direct impact on U.S. national security interests.
-Far too many Central Americans, particularly in El Salvador, Guatemala, and Honduras, suffer from crime, corruption, gang activity, and lack of opportunities, which compel them to migrate.
-The February 2021 Executive Order on Creating a Comprehensive Regional Framework to Address the Causes of Migration, to Manage Migration Throughout North and Central America, and to Provide Safe and Orderly Processing of Asylum Seekers at the United States Border lays out a comprehensive approach to managing irregular migration flows consistent with U.S. values.
-As the United States’ lead development Agency, USAID provides assistance to promote economic growth; improve security; support democracy, human rights, and good governance; and increase community resilience, to increase hope and opportunity so people can confidently build their lives at home.
+Persistent instability and insecurity in Central America have significant impact on U.S. national security interests.
+Many Central Americans, particularly in El Salvador, Guatemala, and Honduras, suffer from crime, corruption, gang activity, and lack of opportunities, which compel them to migrate.
+The February 2021 Executive Order on Creating a Comprehensive Regional Framework to Address the Causes of Migration lays out a comprehensive approach to managing irregular migration flows from the region consistent with U.S. values.
+In May 2021, OTI initiated the Central America Regional Initiative (CARI) to support U.S. government efforts to address the root causes of irregular migration in Central America.

 USAID/OTI’s ROLE IN CENTRAL AMERICA

-The Central America Regional Initiative (CARI) program supports local partners in El Salvador, Guatemala, and Honduras to increase community resilience in the face of significant poverty, violence, poor governance, corruption, and climate change, all of which contribute to irregular migration.
-The program develops and tests new approaches to strengthen the systems, social networks, behaviors, and perceptions that foster a sense of rootedness and hope for the future in communities with high out-migration rates.
-OTI works in close coordination with other USG agencies and programmatic objectives will evolve accordingly.
+In coordination with USAID Missions and other U.S. government agencies, CARI supports local partners in El Salvador, Guatemala, and Honduras to increase community resilience and test new approaches to strengthen systems, social networks, behaviors, and perceptions that foster a sense of rootedness and hope for the future in communities with high out-migration rates.

 INITIAL TARGET ISSUES & AREAS